Dragonheart: Plot

-In 984 A.D., the knight Sir Bowen mentors Saxon Prince Einon.
-While suppressing a peasant rebellion, Einon's father, Freyne, is killed by the rebels.
-Peasant girl, Kara, later accidentally wounds Einon's heart.
-Einon's Celtic mother, Aislinn, asks a dragon to save his life.
-The dragon makes Einon promise to be a just ruler and replaces Einon's wounded heart with half of his own.
-Einon, however, proves oppressive by enslaving the former rebels that killed Freyne and forcing them to rebuild a castle.
+In 984 A.D., the knight Sir Bowen mentors Saxon Prince Einon in the Old Code, hoping that the boy will grow up as chivalrous, intelligent, and just ruler.
+While suppressing a peasant rebellion, Einon's father, King Freyne, is killed by the rebels, and peasant girl Kara accidentally wounds Einon's heart.
+Einon's Celtic mother, Queen Aislinn, asks a dragon to save his life.
+The dragon makes Einon swear to be a just ruler and replaces Einon's wounded heart with half of his own.
+Einon, however, proves to be even more cruel than his tyrannical father, enslaving the former rebels that killed Freyne and forcing them to rebuild a castle.
 Einon also has Kara's father, who led the insurgents, blinded.
 Believing that the dragon's heart has corrupted Einon, Bowen swears vengeance on him, and all dragons, by hunting them down.

-Twelve years later, Bowen has become a skilled dragonslayer, but has lost his faith in moral and chivalric principles.
+Twelve years later, Bowen has become a skilled dragonslayer, but has lost his faith in moral and chivalric principles as he has hunted dragons nearly to extinction.
 Monk Brother Gilbert witnesses Bowen's prowess and follows him to record his exploits.
 Meanwhile, Kara asks Einon to free her father after years of slavery; Einon accepts, and kills him in order to "free" him.

 Bowen stalks a dragon to its cave, not knowing that it is the one who saved Einon.
 The confrontation ends in a stalemate, during which the dragon states that he is the last of his kind; they agree not to kill each other and instead form a partnership to defraud villagers with staged dragon "slayings".
 Bowen later names the dragon after the Draco constellation, unaware of Draco and Einon's connection, through which they feel each other's pain.

 Kara, seeking revenge on Einon, is imprisoned after a failed assassination attempt.
-Realizing that she is responsible for his near-death, Einon tries seducing Kara and making her his queen.
+Recognizing her as the girl he saw while dying, Einon tries seducing Kara and making her his queen.
 Despising what Einon has become, Aislinn helps Kara escape the castle.
 Kara tries to rally her village against Einon, but they sacrifice her to Draco instead.
 After Draco takes Kara to his lair, Einon arrives to recapture her and fights Bowen.
+During the confrontation, Einon reveals his contempt for Bowen and his beliefs, forcing Bowen to accept that Einon was always evil, even before he received the dragon's heart.
 He nearly kills Bowen, but Draco intervenes and reveals his half-heart to Einon, making him flee in fear.
 Kara asks Bowen to help overthrow Einon, but the disillusioned knight refuses.